ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

 ## Fitting the model

 In the model I'm not going to use $$b$$ vector separately, as presented in the equations.
-Instead I'm going to just add one column to the $$\theta$$ matrix and ones to the initial X input matrix.
+Instead I'm going to just add one column to the $$\theta$$ matrix and an array of ones to the initial X input matrix.

 ```python